HQarroum/awesome-iot/README.md

 #### Frameworks

+ - [Apple HomeKit](https://developer.apple.com/homekit/) - HomeKit is a framework for communicating with and controlling connected accessories in a user’s home.
  - [Eclipse Smarthome](https://eclipse.org/smarthome/) - The Eclipse SmartHome framework is designed to run on embedded devices, such as a Raspberry Pi, a BeagleBone Black or an Intel Edison.
 It requires a Java 7 compliant JVM and an OSGi (4.2+) framework, such as Eclipse Equinox.
  - [Iotivity](https://www.iotivity.org/) - IoTivity is an open source software framework enabling seamless device-to-device connectivity to address the emerging needs of the Internet of Things.
  - [Kura](https://eclipse.org/kura/) - Kura aims at offering a Java/OSGi-based container for M2M applications running in service gateways.
 Kura provides or, when available, aggregates open source implementations for the most common services needed by M2M applications.